Brooklyn, New York City Attorney Kenneth F. Smith biography and profile

 Kenneth F. Smith

-Mr. Smith began his legal career as an assistant District Attorney at the Kings County (Brooklyn) District Attorney's office.
-Serving under D.A.
-Charles Hynes, Mr. Smith prosecuted hundreds of misdemeanor and felony crimes for charges including assault and attempted murder, burglary, domestic violence, driving while intoxicated, grand larceny and petit larceny, robbery, vehicular crimes, and many others.
+Mr. Smith began his legal career as a prosecutor at the Brooklyn District Attorney's office, prosecuting hundreds of misdemeanor and felony crimes for charges including assault and attempted murder, burglary, domestic violence, driving while intoxicated, grand larceny and petit larceny, robbery, vehicular crimes, and many others.
 In preparing those cases from arrest through grand jury through trial, and while learning the habits and tendencies of law enforcement, Kenneth Smith acquired a deep understanding of the criminal justice process, from arrest through trial.

-After a lengthy apprenticeship as a prosecutor, Mr. Smith started this firm to defend people accused of crimes and to vindicate the rights of people who have been abused by the Government or private actors.
+After this apprenticeship as a prosecutor, Mr. Smith started this firm to defend people accused of crimes and to vindicate the rights of people who have been abused by the Government or private actors.

 Kenneth Smith has successfully defended individuals accused of all kinds of felony and misdemeanor crimes and violations throughout New York courts.
 Mr. Smith has garnered a reputation as a formidable adversary of the Government and an articulate and compassionate counselor.